Your Genre Questions

 Question: For my high fantasy, I want to create a world populated ENTIRELY by my own races, but I want them to be (for lack of a better word to use in …

-Question: I'm a life-long high-fantasy fan, but instead of being all about novels, my dream is to write my own epic.
-Not just "epic" as in really cool, …
+Question: I'm a life-long high-fantasy fan, but instead of being all about novels, my dream is to write an epic.
+Not just "epic" as in really cool, or …

-Question: Women's fiction is a broad audience term, but I was wondering if it is dictated by heroine's age (and vice versa)?
-For instance, Young Adult …
+Question: What is women's fiction ?
+I know it is a broad audience term, but I was wondering if it is dictated by heroine's age (and vice versa)?
+For …

 What exactly makes a "gay novel"?